 My Dad who was the assistant coach couldn’t be here today but wanted me to share his thoughts about Coach Matt.
 “It has been an honor to coach with Matt these last two years.
 Matt is deserving of this award.
 These are my memories of why he is so deserving: always kept things in perspective, we began every practice with a prayer.
 Coach Matt coached the person and not just the athlete.
 He focused on bringing out the best of every individual.
 Finally, he had a way of getting each athlete to believe in themselves, smiling at their accomplishments, doing the their best.
 My Dad sends his thanks and congratulations. — Sam I.

 To be honest, this award goes to a great man whom we all should be grateful.
 He coached our team but he cared for all of us here.
 Mr. Smith was our Athletic Director for 12 years where he was responsible for all of our sports-Cross-Country from Kindergarten through 8th; Basketball for both boys and girls; and Co-ed Volleyball.
-There was not one part of athletics here at St. Pats that Mr. Smith didn’t have a role in.
+There was not one part of athletics here at Saint Patrick Catholic School that Mr. Smith didn’t have a role in.